top of page

 1. Expert Human Instruction: We don’t use "learning coaches" or scripts.
 Our staff are Learning Specialists who address the whole academic profile, including Math and Writing.

-2. Movement is Medicine: We know that active bodies fuel active brains.
+2. Movement is Medicine: We understand that active bodies fuel active brains.
 We integrate PE and physical activity because regulation happens through movement.

 3. Real Friendship: This is what changes a child’s trajectory.
-When they walk into a classroom of peers who also learn differently, the confidence returns.
+When they walk into a classroom filled with peers who also learn differently, their confidence returns.

 You Shouldn't Have to Choose Between Academics and Childhood

-For too long, parents have been told they have to compromise.
-You are told you can have the high-level academic support (but no friends), or you can have the social life (but no real learning).
+For too long, parents have been told they must compromise.
+You can have high-level academic support (but no friends) or a social life (but no real learning).

 We refuse to accept that choice.

-If your child is working twice as hard just to keep up, or if their confidence is eroding because they are in an environment that wasn't designed for their learning style, it is time for a change.
+If your child is working twice as hard just to keep up, or if their confidence is eroding in an environment not designed for their learning style, it’s time for a change.

-You shouldn't have to choose between your child reaching their potential and your child having a happy childhood.
+You shouldn't have to choose between your child reaching their potential and having a happy childhood.
 You can—and should—have both.

 Comments